Parameterized Approximability of Maximizing the Spread of Influence in Networks: Abstract

 \section{Abstract}

 In this paper, we consider the problem of maximizing the spread of influence through a social network.
-Here, we are given a graph $G=(V,E)$, a positive integer $k$ and a threshold value $\thr(v)$ attached to each vertex $v \in V$.
-The objective is then to find a subset of $k$ vertices to ``activate'' such that the number of activated vertices at the end of a propagation process is maximum.
-A vertex $v$ gets activated if at least $\thr(v)$ of its neighbors are.
+Given a graph with a threshold value~$\thr(v)$ attached to each vertex~$v$, the spread of influence is modeled as follows: A vertex~$v$ becomes ``active'' (influenced) if at least $\thr(v)$ of its neighbors are active.
+In the corresponding optimization problem the objective is then to find a fixed number of vertices to activate such that the number of activated vertices at the end of the propagation process is maximum.
 We show that this problem is strongly inapproximable in fpt-time with respect to (w.r.t.) parameter $k$ even for very restrictive thresholds.
-For unanimity thresholds, we prove that the problem is inapproximable in polynomial time and the decision version is $\wone$-hard w.r.t. parameter $k$.
-On the positive side, it becomes $r(n)$-approximable in fpt-time w.r.t. parameter $k$ for any strictly increasing function $r$.
-Moreover, we give an fpt-time algorithm to solve the decision version for bounded degree graphs.
+In the case that the threshold of each vertex equals its degree, we prove that the problem is inapproximable in polynomial time and it becomes $r(n)$-approximable in fpt-time w.r.t. parameter $k$ for any strictly increasing function $r$.
+Moreover, we show that the decision version is $\wone$-hard w.r.t. parameter $k$ but becomes fixed-parameter tractable on bounded degree graphs.